areggiori/portablelistings/README.md

 Here is the current [draft spec](http://www.portablelistings.net/spec/portable-listings-spec.html) and the [mailing list](http://groups.google.com/group/portablelistings).

-<blockquote>This project is currently being undertaken by [Derrick Media](http://www.derrickmedia.com).
-We need your help, join the [discussion](http://groups.google.com/group/portablelistings)!.</blockquote>
+This project is currently being undertaken by [Derrick Media](http://www.derrickmedia.com).
+We need your help, join the [discussion](http://groups.google.com/group/portablelistings)!.